Barmah Forest virus infection

 How can I be diagnosed with Barmah Forest virus infection?

 Your doctor will ask about your symptoms and medical history.
-Your doctor may ask about recent travel to areas with lots of mosquitoes.
+Your doctor may also ask about recent travel to areas with lots of mosquitoes.

 How will I be treated for Barmah Forest virus infection?